 As Lead Nurse and Director of Clinical Quality and Patient Safety in the CCG, Soline is responsible for providing clinical leadership advice and monitoring the quality of the service patients receive.
 Within the CCG Soline is responsible for safeguarding adults and children, Mental Capacity Act and Deprivation of Liberties, the Caldicott Guardian role, transforming care, research governance, the Community Education Provider Network, quality assurance and Continuing Health Care.

 Chief of Clinical Leadership and Engagement - Dr Andrew Hodson

 Dr Andrew Hodson has been a GP Partner in Brighton and Hove since 2005, and currently works three days a week in General Practice alongside his role as Chief of Clinical Leadership and Engagement.

 He trained at Charing Cross and Westminster Medical School and graduated in 1997 with a BSc in the History of Medicine.

 Prior to his current role, Dr Hodson chaired the Brighton and Hove Proactive Care Steering Group and was involved in work on the potential development of GP Federations.

-Dr Hodson’s experience in practice and working with the membership has given him a strong insight into the needs patients and the membership in the current challenging environment.
+Dr Hodson’s experience in practice and working with the Membership has given him a strong insight into the needs of patients and the Membership in the current challenging environment.